cs87-dartmouth/Fall2021/documentation/getting-started.md

 This will clone an empty repository.
 To get the base code for the assignments, you will need to do the following on the commandline (within your local repository directory)
 1. **Only once**: add the base repository as a new "remote":
-`git remote add upstream https://github.com/cs87-dartmouth/Fall2021.git`.
+`git remote add upstream https://github.com/cs87-dartmouth/Fall2021.git`
-2. **Pull the code from the base repository**: `git pull upstream master`
+2. **Pull the code from the base repository**: `git pull upstream main`

 We will remind you to run the second command periodically to pull updates/changes to the base code (e.g. for bug fixes, or to start on the next assignment.